lalaliwe/youtube-live-lurker/README.md

 - Click any channel card in the popup to check it now and open/focus the stream if it is live.
 - Scheduled/upcoming YouTube waiting rooms are not treated as live unless YouTube reports playback-ready live data.

-Chrome must stay open.
+The Chromium Browser must stay open.
 Sleep mode pauses checks.

 ## What uses API keys